 The below figure depicts a high-level overview of a “one-stage” secure boot and a trusted chain.
 On power-on, the hardware validates with the help of root of trust.
 After HW is operational, HW checks the integrity of the bootloader.
 If the check is successful, bootloader is executed, and then bootloader checks the image of PikeOS with deployed applications.
 If the check succeeds, then PikeOS will be launched.

-A device has to address 3 main challenges that need to be addressed:
+A device has 3 main challenges that need to be addressed:

 - Secure boot

 A secure update can be supported with PikeOS.
-It is a start of the secure lifecycle with multiple software updates via local, wired or wireless update mechanisms, such as patches over the air.
+It is a start of the secure life cycle with multiple software updates via local, wired or wireless update mechanisms, such as patches over-the-air (OTA).

 An implementation of Safety and Security features in separated partitions reduces the attack surface and allows the realization of independent Security checks thereby making the system more resilient to security attacks.
 This also is the baseline for Security certification guidelines and requirements.
 A partitioned system architecture based on the separation kernel (in which the ability of one application to influence others is strictly controlled) provides built-in Security by construction.